 20 year-old artist, after the end of the art department of the Kirov School of Art, he painted his first painting “Girl and nature”.
-The painting was exhibited in the zonal exhibition “Soviet North”.
+The painting participated in the zonal exhibition “Soviet North”.
 It depicts a scene common to rural locations: barefoot girl with pigtails sitting on poles, on the background of unpretentious, stingy on contrasts and bright colors of rural landscape.
 So at the very beginning of the career of the young artist was the subject to which he is true to this day: the man and the nature.

 – I consider myself as a landscape painter, says Victor Harlov. – Although graduated from the Surikov Institute workshop on monumental painting.

 For many years Viktor Harlov worked in his workshop, in the north of the Kirov region in the village of Rusinovo, once the largest in the area and very ancient.
 Surprisingly beautiful surroundings are here, boundless expanse.
 There is even a place from where seems like you are in the center of the earth.
 But the trouble is the youth left the village for other places.
 The abandoned village looks as if asleep.
 Living memories of Rusinovo remain in the paintings of Victor Harlov.
 In 1979, for the painting “The last villagers of Rusinovo,” “Mist” and “Larch” he was awarded the Lenin Komsomol Prize (1979).

 Rusinovo for Harlov – a broader concept than just a village, even a favorite.
 Moreover, the sound of its name is similar to the word “Russian”, “Rus”.
 Is it because the modest rural landscape in the works of Harlova goes beyond the pictorial narrative of a particular locality, rises to a generalized image of the motherland. – Man in the landscape is not a means for its “revival”, shares his thoughts Viktor.- Landscape is the cornerstone, trying to go through it to the man, to identify and convey with pictorial means people’s attitudes to the area, nature.
 And across the landscape to show their lives.
 From this, I think, the dominant idea should be linked to even the state of nature.